NBKRedSpy/CardSurvival-Localization/README.md

 # Spreadsheet Recommended Workflow
 It is recommend to use a spreadsheet application.
+Note that since the initial output is pipe delimited, the user will need to select a "custom" delimiter and use | as the character.
+When done, save the sheet as a CSV format with the name of SimpEn.csv.

 ## Benefits
 * Translation tools often have a character limit, not word limit.
-With a spreadsheet, it is easy to copy the Chinese column to the translator and then copy the translated text to the English column.
-This reduces the number of characters translated.
+With a spreadsheet, it is easy to copy only the Chinese text column to the translator.
+It is also easier to translate a single item in case of an issue.
 * Spreadsheets often have a function to translate a cell directly in the spreadsheet.
 It also makes it easier to see accidental English to English translations.
 Often translation tools will retranslate English text differently if included in the translation submission.

-## Spreadsheet process:
-* Run the tool to create the Localization/SimpEn.psv output.
-	* If there are errors, there will also be a file named SimpEn_Errors.txt as well.
-* Import the  SimpEn.psv document into Excel or Google Sheets.
-	* When splitting the row to columns, choose a custom delimiter of |
-* Copy the entirety of the third column (which will be in Chinese) and run it through a translator such as translate.google.com or deepl.com.
+Sometimes translators will combine multiple rows into a single row.
+* Some spreadsheets already have a translation function built in.
-	* Alternatively, Google Sheets has a function called GoogleTranslate that can translate text in the spreadsheet.
-For example, Chinese to English is `=GOOGLETRANSLATE(C1,"zh","en")`.
+	* Google Sheets has a function called GoogleTranslate() can be used to translate text.
+Example:  For example, Chinese to English is `=GOOGLETRANSLATE(C1,"zh","en")`.
-	* ```=DETECTLANGUAGE(C1)``` can be used to find text that is already in English.
-This can be used to sort the sheet so all of the English items are together.
-This makes it easier to remove any translations that are duplicates of the game's text.
-* Paste those results into the spreadsheet's second column.
-* If there are more than three columns, delete the excess columns.
-	* Extra columns should not affect the ModLoader import, but it is best to keep the file in the expected format.
-* Save the spreadsheet with the format of CSV:  SimpEn.csv.
-* If a SimpEn_Error.txt file was created, fix any errors indicated in that file.
-* Delete the SimpEn.psv and SimpEn_Errors.txt files.

-When starting the game, the Mod's text should now reflect the translated text.
-If not, make sure that the SimpEn.psv was saved as SimpEn.csv and has commas instead of pipe separators.
+	* A DeepL translation function for Google Sheets can be found at https://github.com/DeepLcom/google-sheets-example/
+* Text that have quotes or commas will be automatically escaped
+	* Example that has both a comma and a quote:  After 15 minutes, will create a "Foo".
+Will be encoded as: "After 15 minutes, will create a ""Foo"""

 ## Observations From Current Mods